 I’ve thought of you nearly every time I wrote anything: letters, email, work.
 Do you know why?
 You were always a reminder to me to write as well as I can.
 I don’t know how this will sound to you, but all these years I would ask myself, “If Diana read this, would she like it?”
 And it would be in lots of different aspects too, such as grammar, word choice, use of jargon, colloquialism, etc. Your high standards back in high school have followed me to this day.

 Although I was known as a grammar fiend even back then, I was surprised to learn that my zeal for the full experience with the written word had rubbed off on her like that.

 I’m aware of the dynamics in my relationships, why I attract certain people, disinterest others, what I like in someone, what I most certainly don’t.
 But thinking back, I wasn’t sure why J had been my friend.
 I planned to ask her in the face-to-face we’re looking forward to.
-Not to fish for affirmation.
-More to undo what was like a math problem in my head, for that nice feeling of clarity in the solving.
-She answered me today before the asking:
+Not to fish for affirmation, but to undo what’s been like a math problem in my head.
+She answered today before I asked:

 You were endlessly fascinating to me 20 some odd years ago with the intensely hard edges one moment and inviting tenderness the next.

 Isn’t it interesting seeing what others see in us?